wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 those containers, mostly memory resources, are not reclaimed.
 It is, therefore, a crucial part of serverless services to be able to balance between performance and utilization with smart keep-alive policies.
+Existing commercial solutions are rather simple, which just keeps warm instances in the main memory for a fixed period of time before they are deemed as unlikely to be reused in the future and then destroyed.
+The paper argues that the simple policy does not always provide optimal result, and that it is challenging to design a effective policy for two reasons.